-Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
+Financial assets at amortised cost are subsequently measured using the effective interest rate (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
-The Fund's financial assets at amortised cost includes cash and cash equivalents.
+The Fund's financial assets at amortised cost includes bank balance, Murabaha deposits and rental income receivable.